 After 5G has been installed, there will be no more obstacles to setting up smart factories – assuming Industrial 5G is established worldwide.
 With this in mind, companies are working intensely to launch 5G in two of the most important global markets, the USA and China.
 “Siemens will offer solutions for industrial 5G even before local industrial networks are up and running,” says Rotmensen.
 “That’s because this development has of course been going at full blast at Siemens, as well as at other companies, for a long time.”

 Three questions for Herbert Wegmann, General Manager Industrial Communication and Identification

 at Siemens, concerning the opportunities and limits of 5G.

 Hermann Wegmann: No, because now it’s only a question of time.
-The important thing is that the requirements of industrial companies are being standardized in Release 16 (probably E2019) and 17 (probably) from 3GPP, the international mobile radio standards organization.
+The important thing is that the requirements of industrial companies are being standardized in Release 16 (expected M2020) and 17 (expected E2020) from 3GPP, the international mobile radio standards organization.
 More important Another important step promoting the system’s acceptance by industrial companies was the decision of the Federal Network Agency to enable companies that want to use 5G in their factories to create their own local networks.
 Now it’s clear that in Germany we can use the 100 MHz frequency band between 3.7 and 3.8 GHz for industrial applications with a high quality of service.
 We’re happy about that, not only because we have advocated this policy but also because Industrial 5G will enable us to completely connect industry for the first time.

 Which aspect of 5G impresses you most?